Learn Some Interesting Facts About Diamonds Shapes

 The brilliant Round shape diamonds are the most popular diamond shape, representing approximately 75% of all diamonds sold.
 Due to the mechanics of its form, the round brilliant cut diamond is generally superior to fancy diamond shapes at the proper reflection of light maximizing possible brightness.

-Round brilliant cut black diamonds cost more on a per carat basis than fancy shapes for two reasons the demand for round shape diamonds is so high, and the yield is relatively low.
-Because more of the rough stone vanishes in the cutting of a round cut diamond the price of each carat the grip is higher.
+Round brilliant cut black diamonds cost more on a per carat basis than fancy shapes for two reasons; the demand for round-shape diamonds is so high, and the yield is relatively low.
+Because more of the rough stone vanishes in the cutting of a round cut diamond, for the price of each carat, the grip is higher.
 A typical round diamond (For Eg: – a 1 carat, F-color, VS2-clarity, Ex cut) may cost 25-35% more than a similar fancy shape.

 2. Princess cut diamonds

-The brilliant Princess Cut Diamonds is the most popular fancy cut, especially for engagement rings.
-Just like round cut diamonds, princess cut diamonds are a good choice for their flexibility in working in almost any style of rings.
+The brilliant Princess Cut Diamonds are the most popular fancy cut, especially for engagement rings.
+Just like round cut diamonds, princess cut diamonds are a good choice for their flexibility in working in almost any style and type of rings.

-The Princess shape diamond is the second shape, due to its modern symmetrical shape and stunning sparkle.
+The Princess shape diamond for sale is the second-popular shape, due to its modern symmetries and stunning sparkle.

-Princess cut diamonds also tend to have a somewhat lower price-per-carat than round cut diamonds.
-This is because the four-sided pyramid shape of the Princess cut diamond is alike to one-half of the octahedron rough stone from which a Princess diamond is cut.
+Princess cut diamonds jewelry also tends to have a somewhat lower price-per-carat than round cut diamonds.
+This is because the four-sided pyramid shape of the Princess cut diamond is equivalent to one-half of the octahedron rough stone from which a Princess diamond is cut.